 - Improve neuron communication

-Salmon or sardines are among the best foods to increase your memory power.
+Salmon or sardines are among the best Indian foods for memory.
 They contain plenty of omega-3s which, as we’ve seen, keep your brain sharp.

 #6 Dark Chocolate